Your Rights as a Tenant in Washington State

 After you move out, your landlord has 21 days to send you all of your deposit OR a letter telling you why s/he is not giving some or all of it back.
 S/he must send this letter to the most recent address s/he has for you.
 (RCW 59.18.280.)
 When you move out, give your landlord your new address OR make sure you have your mail forwarded so you will get the deposit or letter.

 Our packet called My Former Landlord Says I Owe Damages.
-What Can I Do? has forms for sending the landlord a letter demanding the return of your deposit.
-Our packet called Can I Get My Security Deposit Back?has more information.
-Get these online at www.washingtonlawhelp.org or by calling the Northwest Justice Project at 1-888-201-1014.
+What Can I Do? has forms for sending the landlord a letter demanding the return of your deposit or use our Letter to Landlord for Return of a Security Deposit - Self-Help Forms interactive interview.
+Our packet called Getting Your Security Deposit Back has more information.
+Get these at www.washingtonlawhelp.org or by calling the CLEAR hotline at 1-888-201-1014.

 Maybe.
 Your landlord must either refund your security deposit or transfer it to whoever takes ownership of the place after the foreclosure.
 If the landlord does not do either, s/he is liable to you for damages up to twice the amount of your security deposit.